-It’s common for new parents to receive lots of diapers from friends and family before their baby is born and if they need to return or exchange those diapers it can be difficult to find out which store the diapers came from so they can bring them back.
+It’s common for new parents to receive lots of diapers from friends and family before their baby is born, often in the wrong size or brand.
+To exchange or return them, you’ll need to know how to find out what store diapers came from.

 To find out which store your diapers came from you will need to check to see if it is a store brand, look up the UPC code, or call department stores directly to see if they can confirm that the product came from there.
 In most cases, a particular package of diapers will need to be returned to the specific store from which it was purchased.